lucakim27/mykoreandish/readme.md

 - **Amazon AWS EC2** (Deployment in progress)

 ## Live Link
-- The live website link will be added after deployment is complete.
+- You can visit the live website at: [https://food-suggestion.onrender.com/](https://food-suggestion.onrender.com/)

 ## Upcoming Machine Learning Integration
 - Personalized Recommendations: Machine learning models will analyze user preferences and behaviors to suggest dishes tailored to individual tastes.